xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/Lab04/Lab04-Extending-Teams-lab-instructions/08-Exercise-7-Creating-a-bot-in-Microsoft-Teams.md

 1. Select **Create**.

-1. You'll be asked to provide the following information:
+1. You'll be prompted to provide the following:

-    1. **Subscription**.
-You can use an existing subscription.
+    - **Subscription**: You can use an existing subscription.

-    1. **Resource Group**.
-Select the group you created earlier.
+    - **Resource Group**: Select the group you created earlier.

-    1. **Name**.
-Enter the name for the service plan.
-An example could be `TeamsServicePlan`.
-Remember that the name must be unique, within the group.
+    - **Name**: Enter the name for the service plan.
+    > An example could be `TeamsServicePlan`.
+The name must be unique within the group and will prompted if the name you are trying to use already exists.

-    1. **Operating System**.
-Select `Windows` or your applicable OS.
+    - **Operating System**: Select `Windows` or your applicable OS.

-    1. **Region**.
-Select `West US` or a region close to your applications.
+    - **Region**: Select `West US` or your closest region.

-    1. **Pricing Tier**.
-Make sure that `Standard S1` is selected.
+    - **Pricing Tier**: Make sure `Standard S1` is selected.
 This should be the default value.

 1. Select the **Review and create** button.
-You should see a banner that reads `Validation passed`.
+    > You should see a banner that reads `Validation passed`.

 1. Select **Create**.
-It may take a few minutes to create the app service plan.
+    > It may take a few minutes to create the app service plan.
 The plan will be listed in the resource group.

 ### Create the bot channels registration